Caboose SLSF 1202

 I see that now Roger, and the more I look the more little details show up, like the coonskin logo has some black overspray on the white border in the upper section just left of center.

-Some fun facts, 1202 at Mt.
-Vernon has the distinction of being the earliest in the 200/1200 series that survives today, and I think (correct me if I am wrong) that 1202 is the only Frisco caboose that was delivered in Pullman green paint for use on business trains.
-I'm so happy we figured out her number !
+I think correct me if I am wrong, that caboose SLSF 1202 is the only Frisco caboose that was delivered in Pullman green paint for use on business trains.

 Ozarktraveler likes this.